NotaKennen/USB-Disk-protector/README.md

 The protector will create a small TXT file onto your system, and if deleted (or the password changed) it will absolutely smash your computer (depending on the script that you placed into it).
 I'm planning on adding a "trusted computers" section that will just completely ignore certain computers based on name.

 ### Setup
+1. Set up your code on the Payload.py
-1. Configure all .py files
+2. Configure settings in both .py files
-2. Compile all .py files
+3. Compile the .py files
-3. Put them onto your usb disk
+4. Put it all on your USB Disk
-4. Have fun
+5. Have fun

 Theoretically you could remove the time limit to make the USB disk a makeshift ducky.